EG-Miln/One-Score-Heartbreaks-Analyzing-Close-Games-in-College-Football/README.md

-# One-Score Heartbreaks: Analyzing Narrow Losses in College Football
+# One-Score Heartbreaks: Close Games in College Football

 This is the public repository for our **Erdos Institute Data Science Bootcamp** team project (Summer 2025).